 The states with the most job growth for Metal-Refining Furnace Operator or Tender are Florida, Nevada, and Arkansas.
 Watch out if you plan on working in Idaho, Utah, or North Carolina.
 These states have the worst job growth for this type of profession.

-The salary for Metal-Refining Furnace Operators and Tenders ranges between about $25,240 and $60,820 a year.
+The typical yearly salary for Metal-Refining Furnace Operators and Tenders is somewhere between $25,240 and $60,820.

 Metal-Refining Furnace Operators and Tenders who work in Oregon, Utah, or Nevada, make the highest salaries.

-How much do Metal-Refining Furnace Operators and Tenders make in each U.S. state?
+How much do Metal-Refining Furnace Operators and Tenders make in different U.S. states?

 |State||Annual Mean Salary|